barkisnet/barkis/docs/ledger.md

 ## Barkis CLI + Ledger Nano

 The tool used to generate addresses and transactions on the BarkisNet is `barkiscli`.
 Here is how to get started.
-If using a CLI tool is unfamiliar to you, scroll down and follow instructions for using the Lunie.io web wallet instead.

 ### Before you Begin